AlexXi19/universal-tokenizer/README.md

-# AutoTokenizer Server
+# Universal Tokenizer

-The **AutoTokenizer Server** allows users to pass in a model name from Hugging Face or OpenAI as well as a piece of text to obtain the tokenized outputs and/or the length of the tokenized outputs.
+The **Universal Tokenizer** allows users to pass in a model name from Hugging Face or OpenAI as well as a piece of text to obtain the tokenized outputs and/or the length of the tokenized outputs.

 ## Features